Massimiliano Giornetti

 Massimiliano Giornetti (born 29 October 1971 in Carrara) is an Italian fashion designer.
 He has been the creative director of the luxury goods company Salvatore Ferragamo from 2004 to 2016, and the creative director at the Hong Kong luxury fashion house Shanghai Tang since 2018.

+Giornetti is currently the Director of Polimoda, a fashion school based in Florence, Italy.
+He was appointed to the position in 2021, following a career in the fashion industry.
+As Director, he oversees the academic and institutional development of the school.

 Education and career

 A graduate in English language and literature, he attended the fashion design course at the Polimoda in Florence, and has worked with the London College of Fashion and the Fashion Institute of Technology in New York City.

 Giornetti's career in the fashion industry began in Rome where he worked for a year with designer Anton Giulio Grande on the development of the ready-to-wear and haute couture collections; he later worked as a designer for a knitwear company specializing in cashmere.

 Salvatore Ferragamo

 Giornetti began working in the men's division at Salvatore Ferragamo in July 2000, becoming creative director in 2004.

 In January 2010, he began designing the women's ready-to-wear collection, and after a few months he was appointed creative director for the entire Ferragamo label, becoming the company's first creative director.

 In 2011, Giornetti presented the first Salvatore Ferragamo women's resort collection with an intimate show held in the former residence of heiress, philanthropist and art collector Doris Duke (one of the last mansions on Millionaire's Row of New York City's Fifth Avenue).

 He left the brand in March 2016.
 Writes The New York Times, "When his collections were well received, Mr. Giornetti was often praised for polish and poise, but this could be a double-edged sword.
 Guy Trebay, the men’s wear fashion critic for The New York Times, reviewing Mr. Giornetti’s most recent men’s wear collection in January [2016], faulted it for 'an excess of correctness.'"